denisecase/MandArt-Discoveries/.github/ISSUE_TEMPLATE/use-this-to-make-a-contribution.md

 ---
 name: Use this to make a contribution
-about: Edit the content and attach your file to contribute
+about: Say hi and attach your file to contribute
 title: New discovery to share
 labels: documentation, enhancement
 assignees: denisecase

 ---

-### Description

-Please tell use your username (or if you'd like to use "unknown"):
+### Sharing My MandArt Discovery

+Welcome!
+To contribute, please:

+1. Tell us your username:
-Attach your .mandart document here.
+2. Attach your .mandart document here.

-Anything else we should know?
+We group documents by user.
+If you don't offer a username, we'll organize it under "unknown".

 ### Checklist

-In the 3 places below, please check the boxes by adding a X between the braces - it'll look like `[X]`:
+Please check the 3 boxes below by adding a X between the braces.
+It'll look like `[X]`:

-- [ ] I generated this .mandart document using the MandArt app.
+- [ ] My contribution is a valid document, created using the MandArt app.
-- [ ] I understand that by submitting this file, I am allowing the repository owner to use and distribute the file in accordance with the repository's license and terms of use.
+- [ ] By submitting this document, I'm allowing the repository owner to use and distribute the file in accordance with the repository's license and terms of use.
-- [ ] I have read and agree to the repository's code of conduct.
+- [ ] I agree to abide by the repository's code of conduct.

+Thank you for your submission!